GavinVasandani/riscv_cpu_gv/personal-statements/arnav.md

       **insert picture of PC reg here**

   - #### **PC Register & Counter & Mux**:
     The **pcreg** module handled the creation of a register and the mux based on the picture above, it handled the mux block, as well as the pc register.
 The mux block depends on **PCsrc**, a control input.
 When **PCsrc** is high, the program counter accepts input from the branch component.
 The Jump instruction would also require PC to be dynamically changed according to the previous PC and the offset which is stored as an immediate as part of the instruction.
 This functionality is common for both the branch operation and the jump operation.
 The only difference being the jalr operation, which allocates PC according to a value stored in a register.
 JALR works like a return operation when the register to which the JAL operation was stored is accessed.
-It allows PC to increment after returning from a subroutine. **PCsrc_inter** is responsible for checking if the instruction is a jump or not.
+It allows PC to increment after returning from a subroutine.
+For jalr specifically, the input to the rom should come from the alu block since the operation to be performed is  **PCsrc_inter** is responsible for checking if the instruction is a jump or not.
 Since J is a 2 bit input which is **2'b10** when a jalr operation is requested, the most significant bit is used to allocate the PC value which also comes as an input from the ALU.
 When **PCsrc_inter** is low, the program counter increments by 4 (due to byte addressing).
 This can be seen in the code snippet below:
     ```systemverilog
     assign PCsrc_inter = J[0] | PCsrc;